Everything You Need to Know About the Warm Home Discount Scheme

 Customers who use renewable technologies, like heat pumps or a wood-fueled biomass boiler, to heat their homes may be eligible for this government scheme which gives you quarterly cash payments across the next seven years.

 How much you’ll receive is dependent on a number of different factors, like the efficiency of your renewable heat source and how much heat and hot water your property uses per year.

 Energy efficiency grants are another way you can save money on your energy bills.
 This will allow you to get your home insulated for free if you qualify, meaning you won’t have to use as much energy during the colder months.

 It’s worth noting that these are all available on top of the gov’s Warm Home Discount, so it’s worth checking to see everything you’re eligible for.
-Seeing how much you can save by comparing energy suppliers using Energy Helpline is also beneficial throughout the year, as you might be able to make savings even during spring and summer.
+Seeing how much you can save by comparing energy suppliers using the Energy Helpline is also beneficial throughout the year, as you might be able to make savings even during spring and summer.